 Aquatic subsidies in complex geomorphic channels

 For stream signature models, only data extending from the banks laterally outward onto the terrestrial landscape were included; data collected on internal channel braids and point bars (essentially, riverine “islands”) were excluded.
 In rivers with these more complex, in-channel geomorphic features, isotope data indicate that the terrestrial arthropods living on braids are highly dependent on aquatic subsidies (Fig. 6).
-Compared to food webs on the first ~ 8 m of the true river’s-edge–terrestrial banks of these sites, predatory arthropod food webs on interior braid banks derived approximately one-third more of their resources from aquatic sources (t = 4.1925, p < 0.0001).
-Further, there was no evidence for any distance decay on these interior braids with distance from the braid bank, unlike on the true river’s-edge–terrestrial banks.
+Compared to food webs on the first ~ 8 m of the water’s-edge–terrestrial banks of these sites, predatory arthropod food webs on interior braid banks derived approximately one-third more of their resources from aquatic sources (t = 4.1925, p < 0.0001).
+Further, there was no evidence for any distance decay on these interior braids with distance from the braid bank, unlike on the water’s-edge–terrestrial banks.

 Dispersal of adult aquatic insects

 Adult aquatic macroinvertebrates were collected using light traps in part to test the physical capability of these insects to disperse the length of the lateral sampling transects, and were indeed collected at all locations within all sites in which night sampling took place.
-By abundance, samples consisted of 95% Trichoptera, with the remainder of the collected individuals coming more-or-less equally from Ephemeroptera, Diptera with aquatic larval stages, and Plecoptera.
+By abundance, samples consisted of 95% Trichoptera, with the remainder of the collected individuals coming more-or-less equally from Ephemeroptera, aquatic Diptera, and Plecoptera.
 When data were converted to an abundance*biomass effect size, there was no overall difference between samples taken at the banks and samples taken at the farthest distances, based on paired, 2-sample t-tests (t = –0.8931, p = 0.3869).
 However, when samples were divided into subsets according to the presence or absence of abrupt vegetation shifts at a site, sites without a sharp visible transition from riparian to upland forest exhibited a significant, 79.7% decrease from the banks to the farthest sampling distances (t = -9.6309, p < 0.0001).
 In contrast, adult aquatic macroinvertebrates at sites with abrupt forest boundaries exhibited a similar pattern to the one observed for predator abundance*biomass data at these same forest boundaries (Fig. 5), and remained at or near the levels found at the stream banks (Appendix B: Fig. B2).
 In fact, the average abundance*biomass of adult aquatic macroinvertebrates actually increased by 39.9% from the banks to the forest edge at these sites, although this increase was not significant (t = 0.8457, p = 0.4302).

 Discussion